JAmoMES/web_crawler_infinite_scroll/README.md

 # web crawler infinite scroll

-get page content from facebook using
+get post content in ondimand page from facebook using selenium and beautifulsoup

 ## getting start